LegendApp/presentation-local-first/slides/slides.md

 <!--
 And that's where it gets interesting for local-first apps.
 Legend State doesn't just know that something changed - it knows exactly what changed, where, and how.

 Every change includes the path in the object, the new value, and the previous value.
-So we can understand user intent because know exactly what fields changed.
+So we can understand user intent because we know exactly what fields changed.

 This granular change tracking is what makes Legend State perfect for a sync engine, because we can cache the changes metadata, and we can use it for determining what to sync.
 -->